 “It’s like flying over a sea of broccoli heads” said our guide David before we set off on a small flight to Kaieteur Falls.
 It was the first day of our trip to Guyana and we were starting our travels with a day trip to Kaieteur National Park.
-As we flew from Georgetown to Kaeiteur, we looked down at the expanse of tropical rainforest.
-David was right, it did look like a sea of broccoli, divided by the mighty Demerera and Essequibo rivers.
+As we flew from Georgetown to Kaieteur, we looked down at the expanse of tropical rainforest.
+David was right, it did look like a sea of broccoli, divided by the mighty Demerara and Essequibo rivers.

 After the weigh-in, we boarded the 12-seater airplane with approximately six other tourists.
 As the plane took off, we climbed alongside Guyana’s North Atlantic coastline, soon leaving the streets of Georgetown behind.

 LOTUS was appointed by Guyana Tourism Authority in December 2018 to help develop sustainable tourism from the UK.
 This was our first journey to Guyana to get an understanding of the local tourism infrastructure.

 Passing over the Demerara Harbour Bridge, known as the world’s 4th largest floating bridge, the flight headed South via the Essequibo River journeying over swathes of uninterrupted green jungle.
 After approximately 45 minutes, we got our first glimpse of Kaieteur Falls in all of its splendour (captured in the video below).
 With up to 16 thousand gallons of water tumbling over the clifftop every second, it is a mesmerising sight which seems to appear out of nowhere, surrounded by dense primary and secondary forest.